archethic-foundation/archethic-docs/docs/participate/bridge/README.md

 ## Specifics

-### EVM -> Archethic
+### EVM to Archethic

-Everything start we a secret holded by a client (in our case the bridge's dApp) and its hash (derivated representation of the secret) to form a lock upon the reveal of this secret.
+The process begins with a secret held by a client (in this case, the bridge's dApp) and its hash, which forms a lock upon revealing the secret.

-The user deploy HTLC smart contract on EVM blockchain through the bridge's EVM pool.
+The user deploys an HTLC smart contract on the EVM blockchain through the bridge's EVM pool.

-This pool will ensure the funds capacity of the swap's initiator, the fee distribution ([see Safety Module](#safety-module)), locktime's period and the recipient's address of the assets to bridge.
+ This pool ensures the capacity of the swap's initiator, fee distribution (see [see Safety Module](#safety-module)), lock time period, and the recipient's address for the assets to be bridged.

-Symetrically, the user will have to deploy a contract on Archethic using the same conditions while indicating its recipient wallet to receive the funds.
+Similarly, the user must deploy a contract on Archethic under the same conditions while specifying the recipient wallet to receive the funds.

-Once done, a request will be perfomed on the Archethic's pool (owner of the wrapped tokens) to ask funds to fill the HTLC.
+Subsequently, a request is made to the Archethic's pool (which holds the wrapped tokens) to fill the HTLC.

-Because the tokens are wrapped on Archethic, the pool will mint new tokens after cross-chain verification ([see Archethic's specific](#archethics-cross-chain-verification))
+Because the tokens are wrapped on Archethic, the pool will mint new tokens after cross-chain verification ([see Archethic's specific](#archethics-cross-chain-verification)).

-The remaning part is then the reveal of the secret on EVM to transfer funds to the bridge's recipient wallet (including the safety module).
-And reproduce this step on Archethic, which will ensure the action is done on EVM blockchains through off-chain requests.
+The remaining step involves revealing the secret on EVM to transfer the funds to the bridge's recipient wallet (including the safety module), and replicating this process on Archethic, ensuring that the action is executed on EVM blockchains through off-chain requests.

-At the end, the both conterparties will receive their funds creating a parity in the bridged assets.
+This results in both counterparties receiving their funds, achieving parity in the bridged assets.

-### Archethic -> EVM
+### Archethic to EVM

-To exchange assets from Archethic to EVM, we will use the same behavior but ofcourse in reverse order.
+To exchange assets from Archethic to EVM, the process follows a similar pattern but in reverse order.
-However, we will introduce a new feature on the smart contracts, because EVM cannot request information outside of the blockchain, we have to ensure on EVM's side, an action have been performed on Archethic's side.

-To do so, we are using cryptography to assert through signature an action and to give a non-repudation proof for the Archethic's pool.
+However, a new feature is introduced in the smart contracts.
+Since EVM cannot request information outside the blockchain, steps are taken to ensure that an action has been performed on Archethic's side.
+Cryptography is employed to assert the action through a signature and provide non-repudiation proof for the Archethic's pool.

-This time, the user create HTLC contract on Archethic and funds it with its tokens (wrapped or native tokens) indicating the recipient's wallet given by the Archethic's pool but without allocating at first place the secret and its lock.
+In this scenario, the user creates an HTLC contract on Archethic and funds it with tokens (wrapped or native), specifying the recipient's wallet provided by Archethic's pool, without initially revealing the secret and its lock.

-The user request to the Archethic's pool to get a secret, its hash and a signature asserting the action have been done Archethic.
-While doing it, the Archethic's pool will contact the HTLC to update its condition for the secret's reveal. (insertion of the generated secret's hash from the pool)
+The user then requests the Archethic's pool to obtain a secret, its hash, and a signature confirming the action's completion on Archethic's side.

+During this process, the Archethic's pool contacts the HTLC to update its conditions for the secret's reveal by inserting the generated secret's hash from the pool.

-On this other side, the user can request the EVM pool to create and provision HTLC contract based on the proof given by the Archethic's pool about an existing and funded HTLC.
+On the other side, the user can request the EVM pool to create and provision an HTLC contract based on the proof provided by Archethic's pool regarding an existing and funded HTLC.

-The EVM pool can now create and transfers funds to this new contract.
+The EVM pool can now create and transfer funds to this new contract.

-The remaning part is the reveal of the secret, so the user asks the Archethic's pool to reveal the secret into the HTLC and also provide a signature for this action.
-At this step the locked tokens will be burnt.
+The remaining step is to reveal the secret.
+The user asks the Archethic's pool to reveal the secret within the HTLC and provide a signature for this action.
+At this point, the locked tokens will be burnt.

-As the secret is now revealed, the user can reveal the secret on EVM HTLC and provide the signature of Archethic's pool, unlocking the assets to the user's wallet registered into the contract.
+With the secret revealed, the user can also reveal the secret on the EVM HTLC and provide the signature from Archethic's pool, unlocking the assets to the user's wallet registered within the contract.

-At the end, the both conterparties will receive their funds creating a parity in the bridged assets.
+This process ensures that both counterparties receive their funds, achieving parity in the bridged assets.